USS Biddle (CG-34): 1974

 That eventuality did not come to pass, and the special task group was dissolved on 23 August.
-The guided-missile frigate then headed for Naples, Italy, where she arrived on 24 August.
+The guided-missile cruiser then headed for Naples, Italy, where she arrived on 24 August.
 During the short voyage to Naples the ship was steaming at flank speed, which required the two boiler rooms to be "split", with the forward boiler feeding steam to the forward engine room and the after boiler feeding steam to the after engine room.
 The forward engine room powered the port propeller.
 The main feed pump in the forward engine room failed catastrophically, which caused the port propeller to suddenly stop.
 The ship, still at flank speed from the starboard propeller, turned so sharply to port that seawater sprayed from the ship entered the ship's ventilators.
 There were no serious injuries to the crew.
 Biddle remained at Naples until 5 September 1974 at which time she resumed operations the eastern Mediterranean.
 Between 8 and 10 September, the warship joined in the unsuccessful search for survivors from a TWA Boeing 707 that had crashed in the Ionian Sea.
 Following that mission, she resumed her schedule of 6th Fleet operations and port visits.
 After five days at Civitavecchia, Italy, for liberty in Rome, Biddle got underway for the eastern Mediterranean and a transit of the Straits of Bosporus and the Dardanelles.
 She operated in the Black Sea for five days and retransited the Straits on 11 September.
 Training exercises and port visits kept her busy until early December.
 She completed turnover procedures at Rota on 5 December and then put to sea to return to the United States.
 Biddle arrived back in Norfolk on 14 December and remained in port for the rest of the year.